Separation Anxiety in Children

 Picture your evening: Grandma comes over to babysit, and as you head out the door, your normally even-tempered baby starts crying inconsolably, even though Grandma stops by a few times each week.
 The same thing starts to happen at daycare drop-off or maybe any time you leave the room.

 Separation anxiety is a normal developmental stage that often occurs when a baby is between 10-18 months old, with varying degrees of severity in different children.
 Some children seem barely affected by separation anxiety, while others throw full tantrums at every parting.
-Separation anxiety is also likely to flare up at times of stress, such as moving, expanding your family with a new sibling, or changing childcare routine.
+Separation anxiety is also likely to flare up at times of stress, such as moving, expanding your family with a new sibling, or changing your childcare routine.

 Most babies outgrow separation anxiety by the time they’re 2 years old because they realize that Mommy and Daddy do come back.
 Although many babies seem inconsolable during the actual separation, they are likely to calm down quickly once you’ve left the scene by playing with toys and the babysitter.